aosabook/500lines/functionalDB/chapter.md

 ````
 ## Data Behavior and Life Cycle

 So far, our discussion has focused on the structure of our data: what the core components are and how they are aggregated together.
-It's time now to explore the dynamics of our system: how data is changed over time through the add--update--remove _data lifecycle_.
+It's time to explore the dynamics of our system: how data is changed over time through the add--update--remove _data lifecycle_.

 As we've already discussed, data in an archaeologist's world never actually changes.
 Once it is created, it exists forever and can only be hidden from the world by data in a newer layer.
 The term "hidden" is crucial here.
 Older data does not "disappear" --- it is buried, and can be revealed again by exposing an older layer.
 Conversely, updating data means obscuring the old by adding a new layer on top of it with something else.
 We can thus "delete" data by adding a layer of "nothing" on top of it.